 For many workers, this was great news, as they could carry on working past age 65 if they wanted to.
 However, this change in the law doesn’t affect the fact that you can still choose to voluntarily retire at age 65 if you wish (and your employer should notify you of this).

-Now, Employers who wish to end your employment will either have to:
+Now, employers who wish to end an employees’ employment at 65 will either have to:

 * It isn’t clear whether the ACAS Code of Practice on Disciplinary and Grievance procedures applies to EJRA’s or dismissals for ‘some other substantial reason’ (SOSR).
 A recent tribunal case, Cummins v Siemens Communications Ltd, said the code did apply to SOSR dismissals but this decision is not binding on other tribunals.

 Your Employers Contracts and Handbooks must be amended to reflect this new position.

-Many of the employers in the survey said the changes made succession planning and finding opportunities for younger workers difficult.
-Other employers reported that it had led to:
+Evidence suggests though that many employers said these changes made succession planning and finding opportunities for younger workers more difficult.
+Employers have also reported that it has led to: